 Or keep heading west on US Rt 2A for Grammy’s Restaurant.
 Just before the four corners of Linneus Maine.
 WARNING: Large Over Loads Of Food Ahead.
 (Burp) Excuse me.
 So sorry about that.
 Grammy’s Restaurant is a place you go in hungry, leave satisfied.
 That empty feeling gone.

 But carrying little white boxes of what could not be finished.
 Saved for later snacking.
 Generous, family sized portions are no secret.
 Whether you snow sled, ATV four wheeler trail, hoof it or arrive by vehicle to Grammy’s Restaurant for eating a meal away from home.

 Out in Smyrna Maine, one exit back on Interstate 95 at the “291” mile marker, you missed another dining going out to eat option.

 Warm up by the wood stove while reaching for your hot or coldest favorite beverage.
-Ask for the Bob's Surprise or daily specials priced to please as much as the food you enjoy at the Blue Moose Restaurant.
+Ask for the Bob’s Surprise or daily specials priced to please as much as the food you enjoy at the Blue Moose Restaurant.
 Al’s Diner in Mars Hill or the Subway on US Rt 1 is an easy stop.

 MOOERS REALTY 69 North Street Houlton Maine 04730